 Using 8-10 roma tomatoes, finely dice them to your preference of bite size.
 You don’t want them too small because they become mushy and you don’t want them too large because then it is more of a tomato salad!

-While you have the cutting board and knife, go ahead and dice up your onion.
+While you have the cutting board and knife like the one from Zizio, go ahead and dice up your onion.
 I use one large red or sweet onion, depending on what I have on hand.
 We like it with either and don’t have a particular preference between the two but never use just a regular onion.
 We prefer the taste of the red onion or sweet onion on the pico de gallo.

 How spicy do you like your food?
 My husband likes it spicy, but my tummy cannot take it!
 Carefully, oh so very carefully, slice your jalapeño down the middle long ways.
 Clean out the membrane and seeds without getting it all over the place.
 Depending on how sensitive your skin is, you might need to wear plastic kitchen gloves when dealing with jalapeños.
 I usually just run cold water while I am cutting the jalapeño in half and cleaning it out.
 Once you have it cleaned, then you can dice it up into very tiny pieces.
 If you like it spicy, amp it up by adding in another jalapeño or two.
 You can also reserve the extra like I do and add it directly to the person’s pico that likes it spicier!
 My husband always gets an extra little container with his plate that has jalapeño in it to mix in with the pico for his particular preference.